8am Payment Solution User Guide

 Welcome to 8am (“8am”, “our”, “us”, or “we”), formerly known as AffiniPay!
 This 8am Payment Solution User Guide (the “Guide”), along with the 8am Terms of Service (including all other terms, agreements, and policies referenced and/or linked therein) and your 8am Merchant Processing Application (collectively, the “Agreement”), contains the terms and conditions under which 8am, Banks (as defined in the 8am Terms of Service) and/or other third parties will provide services to you.
 The requirements set forth in this Guide will apply unless prohibited by law.
 You are responsible for following any additional or conflicting requirements imposed by your state or local jurisdiction.

-This Guide provides a general description of the Services that we may provide to you, including those that allow you to accept Payments from purchasers of your services or donors to your organization (your "Customers").
+This Guide provides a general description of the Services that we may provide to you, including those that allow you to accept Payments from Purchasers.

 Capitalized terms used but not defined herein shall have the meanings set forth in the 8am Terms of Service.
-As used herein, the term "Networks" specifically includes, but is not limited to, Visa, MasterCard, American Express and Discover.
-References to "cards" throughout include both credit and debit cards, unless otherwise stated.
+References to “cards” throughout include prepaid, credit and debit cards, unless otherwise stated.
+"Issuer" means the financial institution that issues payment cards to cardholders and has the authority to authorize or decline card transactions.

 Please read this Guide in its entirety as it contains important information.